Install Active Directory Users and Computers via PowerShell

 Published by Nyau Wai Hoe - Updated on

-This means that instead of hunting down a separate download, you can directly install ADUC and other RSAT tools from within the operating system.
-In this article, we’ll explore the steps to install RSAT Active Directory Users and Computers and the associated Active Directory PowerShell module using PowerShell or Command Prompt.
+This guide will show you how to add RSAT Active Directory Users and Computers and the Active Directory PowerShell module using either PowerShell or Command Prompt.

 Install Active Directory Users and Computers via PowerShell

-1. Open PowerShell as an Administrator: To do this, press the Windows key, type “PowerShell”, right-click on “Windows PowerShell”, and choose “Run as administrator”.Windows 11 PowerShell Run as administrator
+1. First, you need to open PowerShell as an admin.
+Press the Windows key, type “PowerShell,” right-click on “Windows PowerShell,” and pick “Run as administrator”.Windows 11 PowerShell Run as administrator

-3. To install ADUC, run the following command:
+3. To add ADUC, type in this command:

 Add-WindowsCapability -Online -Name Rsat.ActiveDirectory.DS-LDS.Tools